Kothari River

-The Kothari River rises from the Aravalli hills near Devgarh in the Rajsamand district.
+The Kothari River rises from the Aravalli hills near Devgarh in the Rajsamand district in the state of Rajasthan.
 It flows through the tehsils (districts) of Raipur, Mandal, Bhilwara and Kotri and ultimately joins the river Banas at Nandrai in Kotri tehsil.
-The Meja dam on the Kothari river provides drinking water to the Bhilwara district.
+The Meja Dam on the Kothari river provides drinking water to the Bhilwara district.
+Meja Dam is situates in Meja village, Tehsil- Mandal.